rajan596/Devs-Journal/LLD.md

     - Think about the behaviors of entities
     - Checking our common behaviors and specific behaviors also helps identifying Interfaces and inheritance
     - See Inheritance vs Composition
+2. Identify the aspects of your application which varies and separate them from what stays the same
+    - Take the part that varies and encapsulate them so that later that part can be changed independently.
+3. Program to an interface, not an implementation
+    - It doesn't mean to use java Interface only but rather use supertype of the behavioral classes usually abstract class or Interface
+        ```java
+            class NonPreferredImplmentation {
+               SHAHashAlgorithm shaHashAlgo;
+            }

+            class RecommendedImplementation {
+                IHashAlgorithm hashAlgorithm;
+            }

+            class SHAHashAlgorithm implementa IHashAlgorithm {}
+        ```
+4. Favor composition over inheritance.
+    - Has-A can be better than Is-A
+    -

 # References
 - LLD primer: https://github.com/prasadgujar/low-level-design-primer/blob/master/solutions.md